Dr Fiona Kerr Book as a speaker/entertainer for your next event

-- PhD in Cognitive Neuroscience and Complex Systems Engineering (also degrees in anthropology, psychology).
+- Dr Fiona Kerr has a PhD in Cognitive Neuroscience and Complex Systems Engineering (also degrees in anthropology, psychology).
 Ability to communicate science to a broad audience, with practical application.

-- 30 years industry experience up to CEO level.
+- She has over 30 years industry experience up to CEO level.
 Advisor to companies in robotics, technology, health/medicine, ageing, AI steerage (Finland), and Ethical AI in Defence.
 Hold 3 board positions, 3 honorary academic positions globally.

-- International Keynote speaker with regular media appearances including TEDx, Insight, Catalyst and ABC radio.
+- Fiona Kerr is an International Keynote speaker with regular media appearances including TEDx, Insight, Catalyst and ABC radio.

-- Author of articles, business columns, books (including Creatively Managing Complex Systems and The Art and Science of Looking Up) and guest chapters for a number of publications.
+- Fiona Kerr is the author of articles, business columns, books (including Creatively Managing Complex Systems and The Art and Science of Looking Up) and guest chapters for a number of publications.

-- Clients include CBA, BUPA, Macquarie, Cirque du Soleil, USA and Australian Defence and Security bodies, NFP’s and gov. depts.
+- Her clients include CBA, BUPA, Macquarie, Cirque du Soleil, USA and Australian Defence and Security bodies, NFP’s and gov. depts.
 (DPC, DECD), VTT (Finland), Curated (USA) and Water Research Aus.

-- Working internationally on the impacts and shaping of technologization for quality human-technology partnerships (in the workplace, ageing, health, education and society generally).
+- Dr Fiona Kerr is working internationally on the impacts and shaping of technologization for quality human-technology partnerships (in the workplace, ageing, health, education and society generally).

 - Human-technology interaction: The impacts of technology on human cognition and communication